 The Number One Way to Hear God’s Voice

-When we did the listening exercise above, and really stopped to concentrate on what we were able to hear I started thinking about it.
+After I did the listening exercise above, and really stopped to concentrate on what I was able to hear, I started thinking about it.
 I was able to gather more details about the not-so-obvious sounds the second time around when I increased the level of intensity in my listening.

 What if we did that with listening to the Lord?